raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

 Add in six `set my variable to`{:class="block3variables"} blocks, one for each type of resource.
-The below code uses example data for the **3rd Country** but you'll input figures for your chosen country.
+The below code uses South Africa as example data for the **3rd Country** but you'll input figures for your chosen country.

 ```blocks3
 when flag clicked